 Before the pandemic we often thought of Place as the broader ecosystem.
 The city pulsing with the right university, accelerator, or social network.
 The nurturing environment that serves up just what you need to get started.

-This path to growth has not vanished.
+This path to startup growth has not vanished.
 Founders need co-founders, startups need teams, and you can’t do this alone.
 Far more than institutions and buildings, Place now is also virtual: a distributed digital community, a platform with access to peers and experts with complementary skills.

 Today, individuals and teams are bonding online over great distances, with new voices and leaders emerging.
 Entrepreneurs take the initiative to surround themselves with ambitious people (through Zoom and in-person).
 They connect and collaborate with individuals whose business savvy, technical talent, and a healthy tolerance for risk make all the difference in their own success.